 Our Responsive Team Approach

 A responsive team can quickly respond to your needs, including arguing First Day motions or filing a Chapter 15 on a moment’s notice.
-Having appeared before all the bankruptcy judges in Washington and Oregon, the broad-based civil practice of our nine Corporate Bankruptcy, Restructuring & Finance lawyers also offer ready resources in almost any legal discipline, including litigation, real estate, tax, employment, corporate law, and securities.
-We are quick to respond and deliver pragmatic solutions to your toughest challenges, helping you achieve the results you need without wasting time or money.
+Having appeared before all the bankruptcy judges in Washington and Oregon, the broad-based civil practice of our Corporate Bankruptcy, Receivership, & Finance lawyers also offer ready resources in almost any legal discipline, including litigation, real estate, tax, employment, corporate law, and securities.
+Ryan Swanson attorneys are quick to respond and deliver pragmatic solutions to your toughest challenges, helping you achieve the results you need without wasting time or money.